What To Eat Before Anal Sex, According To A Sex Educator

 A man douching with enema

 • You should not do too much or try to fill your rectum too fast.
-The goal is to dislodge any waste and flush it out.
-Not totally fill yourself up.
+The goal is to dislodge any waste and flush it out not totally fill yourself up.

 • In addition, the water should not be too hot or too cold.
 Ideally, it should be around body temperature.
 A handy way to measure this is to take a sip or put your finger into it.
 If the water feels comfortable, it should be safe.